C-Undritz/Boardgame-Bazaar/README.md

 # Data Management and Use
 ## Product attributes:
-### New Releases.
+### New Releases and Pre-orders
-Determined during site startup and when ‘new releases’ selected from the shop front menu through the function ‘determine_new_releases()’ In home app views.py.

-#### Mechanism:
+Whether a product is to be considered a 'new-release' or 'pre order' is determined automatically and recorded as a boolean value for each against the product.
+This is performed within the products models CustomManager class which completes two checks using the current date and the release date recorded agains the product.

-Function checks the recorded release date mandatory field against the date 90 days in the past from the current date.
-If the release of the game occurred within the past 90 days then it is checked as being a ‘new release’.
+* New release: checks the recorded release date mandatory field against the date 90 days in the past from the current date.
+If the release of the game occurred within the past 90 days then it is set as a ‘new release’.

-#### Display:
-Only games that were released within the last 90 days will be checked as a new release and therefore displayed as such on the website with a banner over the image.

-### Pre-orders.
-Determined during site startup and when ‘pre-orders’ selected from the shop front menu through the function ‘determine_preorders()’ In home app views.py.

-#### Mechanism:
-function checks the recorded release date mandatory field against the current date.
-If the release date of the game is in the future then it is checked as being a ‘pre-order’.
+* Pre-order: checks the recorded release date mandatory field against the current date.
+If the release date of the game is in the future then it is set as a ‘pre-order’.

-#### Display:
-Only games that have a release date recorded in the database that is in the future will be checked as a preorder and therefore displayed as such on the website with a banner over the image.
+The result of this is that products will with a flash over the product image advertising a game as pre-order or new release if either of these are true.

+These functions were previously run within the home `view.py` file, however this approached had issues and did not run as expected.
+Moving them to a custom manager solved these and is suitable for this project with no discernable impact on performance with the small number of products stored within the database.
+However such a function would need to setup as a cron job for serious commercial use of the site and/or a significant increase in the amount of products stored on the database.

 ### Stock.
 The stock figure is updated when an item is purchased to reflect the amount purchased.
 There are no controls to stop the 'stock' count becoming a minus figure as this should be allowed to highlight if more stock has been sold than is in place.
 However there are a number of measures in place to prevent this from happening.